MicrosoftDocs/quantum-docs/articles/azure-quantum-job-costs.md

 ### IonQ pricing
 IonQ charges based on the number of gates in your program, the complexity of the gates you use, and the number of shots.
 These units are called `qubit-gate-shots` and you can find more information about how they're calculated on the [IonQ Provider Page](xref:microsoft.quantum.providers.ionq).

+> [!NOTE]
-> Note: IonQ has minimum job costs.
+> IonQ has minimum job costs.
 For small jobs, you may notice that `Consumed Units` reported on the job cost estimation table are less than the `Billed Units` for this reason.

 IonQ uses a pay-as-you-go model with no monthly subscription fees.
 To see the current service costs, go to the [Azure portal](https://aka.ms/AQ/CreateWorkspace) and select the IonQ provider for the list of available subscription plans.